-110. If a company makes default in complying with the requirements of section 109, it shall be liable to a fine not exceeding 20 penalty units, and every director or other officer of the company who knowingly and wilfully permits the default shall be liable to the same penalty.
+110. If a company makes default in complying with the requirements of section 109, it shall be liable to a fine of 1,000,000 kyats, and every director or other officer of the company who knowingly and wilfully permits the default shall be liable to the same penalty.